KLAPACH & KLAPACH, P.C.

 DEATH TAXES: Taxes imposed on property or on the transfer of property at the owner’s death; a general term including estate taxes, inheritance taxes, and all succession or transfer taxes connected with the death of the owner of the property.

-DECLARATION OF TRUST: An acknowledgement by one holding or taking title to property that he holds the property in trust for the benefit of someone else.
+DECLARATION OF TRUST: An acknowledgement by one holding or taking title to property that he or she holds the property in trust for the benefit of someone else.

 DEED OF TRUST: A deed (usually for real property) conveying property to a trustee; usually used to secure a mortgage interest in real estate.

-DEFECTIVE GRANTOR TRUST: An irrevocable trust that is treated as a grantor trust for tax purposes.
-Usually it is the creator of the trust, or the grantor, who wants to be taxed on the income from the trust.
+DEFECTIVE GRANTOR TRUST: An irrevocable trust that is treated as a grantor trust for income tax purposes.
+Usually it is the creator of the trust, or the grantor, who wants to be taxed on the income from the trust, thereby allowing the trust to grow tax-free.

 DEFINED BENEFIT PLAN: A pension plan that guarantees the payment of a specified benefit at retirement age and provides for annual contributions equal to an actuarially determined amount that is sufficient to produce the specified benefit.
 Typically these plans are governed by federal laws.
 The primary governing federal laws being ERISA and the Internal Revenue Code section 412.